 - Genetic counselling should be provided.

-- Pregnancy may be very dangerous.
+- In patients with tissue fragility and bleeding disorders, pregnancy may be very dangerous.
 Obstetric complications include risk of uterine rupture during labour, damage to the vagina and perineum, bleeding and rupture of blood vessels and the colon during the puerperium.

 - Abnormal bleeding may cause extreme difficulty with any surgical operation.